-Extended warranties are often sold alongside TVs, washing machines and other electrical items, but critics argue they are overpriced and often not needed.
+Extended warranties are often sold alongside TVs, washing machines and other electrical goods, but critics argue they are overpriced and often not needed.

-Shops love extended warranties, which is hardly surprising really when the market is worth millions of pounds, but consumers may not always get a good deal.
+Shops love extended warranties, which is hardly surprising really when the market is worth millions of pounds.
+However, if you’re buying an electrical item as a gift this Christmas, and you’re offered one, don’t assume you’re getting a good deal.
 Many extended warranties aren’t needed and consumers can often get a better deal by buying a warranty separately (not from the retailer who’s selling you the goods).

 What is an extended warranty?